 It was also requested to consider whether there is a need to extend particle measurement procedures to additional sources such as brake wear and the interaction between tyres and road.
 The first step consisted of a literature survey having the objective of summarizing the current knowledge on the physical/chemical nature, mass, number and size distribution of non-exhaust particle emissions.
 One of the main issues identified during the literature survey is the large variety of methodologies and test conditions used in the published studies.
 This may explain why often these studies lead to very different or even contradicting conclusions.
 The group therefore agreed that a suggested common test procedure for sampling and investigating brake wear particles would be beneficial for future research purposes as well as for the development of low emitting brake systems.
-The group has worked on the development of such suggested methodology since the last mandate received from GRPE in the 73rd session.
+The group has worked on the development of such suggested methodology since the mandate received from GRPE in the 73rd session.
 Considerable progress has been made with the identification of the most suitable approach (test rig), the development and assessment of a novel – representative of real world conditions – braking cycle (WLTP-Brake Cycle), and preliminary investigations with the aim of providing a set of minimum specifications regarding sampling and measurement methodologies.
 These have been summarized to the GRPE-81-12 Informal Document.
-In January 2021 several UNECE GRPE contracting parties have asked the PMP IWG to start considering a possible use of the proposed method as a regulatory tool. . ,
+In January 2021 several UNECE GRPE contracting parties have asked the PMP IWG to start considering a possible use of the proposed method as a regulatory tool.
+With the latest ToR, the PMP group was tasked to prepare a Global Technical Regulation (GTR) on brake emissions from light-duty vehicles up to 3.5 t.
+The group worked intensively, and a proposal was presented to the PMP in May 2022 addressing sampling and measuring emissions from full friction braking systems.
+In October 2022, the formal document was submitted to the GRPE secretariat.
+In Jan 2023, the full proposal including a generic procedure for non-friction braking was adopted at GRPE level.

 On the other hand, measuring particle emissions generated by the interaction between tyres and road was considered much more challenging due to the difficulty of distinguishing the contributions from tyres, material deposited on the road, and the road itself.
 In the meantime, the EC has proposed in its European on the Move III initiative (Third Mobility Package) to develop a standard methodology to measure the abrasion rate of tyres in view of a possible future labelling scheme.
-This methodology will be developed through a process still under discussion but in any case without the direct involvement of the PMP.
+This methodology will be developed through a Task Force on Tyre Abrasion (TFTA) under GRBP and GRPE but in any case, without the direct involvement of the PMP.
 The group proposes to continue monitoring all information relevant to tyre/road wear particles and once the abrasion rate methodology is developed, to investigate the possibility of establishing a relationship between different abrasion rates and particle emissions.

 Terms of Reference

-The group should prepare the update and integration of test procedure updates into UN Regulation Nos.
-83, 49 and 96 (diesel emission (agricultural tractors)) as appropriate.
+The group should monitor measurement and calibration topics for exhaust particle emissions.

-The group may consider, at a later stage, the transposition of the developed procedures into the UN Global Technical Regulation (UN GTR) No. 4 and the UN GTR 15 covering the Worldwide harmonized Light vehicles Test Procedure (WLTP) and Test Cycle (WLTC).
+The group should lead the development of an amendment to the UN Global Technical Regulation (UN GTR) on brake emissions from LDVs brake systems.

-The group should development of a UN Global Technical Regulation (UN GTR) addressing PM and PN emissions from all types of LDVs brake systems.
+The group should develop a UN Global Technical Regulation (UN GTR) addressing PM and PN emissions from all types of HDVs brake systems.

+The group should monitor tyre abrasion and emission related projects.

 Timeline